ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/configmap/using-configmap-for-enironment-variables/supply-only-specific-environment-variables-from-configmap.md

 description: Efficiently select and supply specific environment variables from a ConfigMap in your Kubernetes environment.
 Learn how to fine-tune your configuration data for precise variable provisioning with our step-by-step guide.
 Enhance your environment variable management now!
 ---

-# Supplying Only Specific Environment Variables From ConfigMap
+# Supply Only Specific Environment Variables From ConfigMap

 Consider a case where you want to use only a specific items from `ConfigMap` as environment variables instead of supplying entire `ConfigMap` as environment variables.